lilili87222/admob-for-flash/readme.md

 7. [License](#license)

 ## Deprecated
-This project not maintain any more,you can check out and edit or change to other project.
+This project is not maintain any more,you can check it out and edit or change to other project.

 ## Admob ANE Description
 Admob Air Native Extention(Admob ANE) provides a way to integrate admob ads in Air ios and Air Android Game and app.